unixtech-06/vmd-create/README.md

 # Prerequisites:
 Before using the script, ensure that your OpenBSD system has vmd enabled and that you have the necessary ISO images stored in /vm/image/iso.

-# Using the create_vm.sh Script:
+# Using the create_vm.ksh Script:

 Save the script as create_vm.sh on your OpenBSD system.
 Make the script executable with the command: chmod +x create_vm.sh.
-Run the script using: ./create_vm.sh.
+Run the script using: ./create_vm.ksh.

 Once executed, the script will prompt you to enter the following details: